So simple and good! Persian green, sour plums turned into the most delicious dessert!

 You can buy nuts, vegetables, Baklava – yes, literally everything.
 On Saturdays they also serve Turkish breakfast, there are long queues, so it is best to be there on time.
 Every time I’m in Stockholm, I take the opportunity to look in there and buy what I need.
 This time I purchased excellent Turkish peanuts with honey, sesame seeds, and Persian green plums.
 The nuts are delicious; I often eat them when I feel like I’m starting to get hungry—the plum I made a compote of, is simple and very tasty.

 3 dl water

-1 stalk fresh mint (optional)
+1 stalk of fresh mint (can be excluded)

 - Wash the fruit.
 Also, wash the mint stalks if you intend to use them.